 First held in 1945, this annual event is held to mark the importance of the watermelon to this part of the country, and is a wonderful community event.
 There is a large parade that travels through the town, while there are also plenty of watermelon eating contests and events to help this weekend go with a bang.

-Held during the last weekend in July, this three day event is dedicated to one of the most divisive foods in the world, and all of the different ways in which garlic can be enjoyed.
+This three-day event is dedicated to one of the most divisive foods in the world, and all of the different ways in which garlic can be enjoyed.
 The flame-ups see garlic calamari being speed cooked in huge flaming iron containers, while there are also plenty of live music events over three stages, and displays showing off how best to cook with garlic.